streamlit/docs/content/get-started/installation/sis.md

    st.write("Hello World")
    ```

-   If you want to get back to the sample code later, you can always make another app to get the same example again.
+   If you want to get back to the sample code later, you can always make another app to edit the same example again.

 1. In the upper-right corner, click the blue "<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>play_arrow</i> **Run**" button to make the running app reflect your changes.